QuixThe2nd/star-file-system/README.md

 ## Execution

-Start up your server and waiting for "announcing" to be logged:
+Start up your server and wait for "announcing" to be logged:
 ```bash
 npx tsx src/server.ts
 ```